Dulcian: Construction

 Bass version of dulcian, far left.
 Other instruments include shawms, a cornett and a sackbutt.

 The dulcian is generally made from a single piece of maple, with the bores being drilled and reamed first, and then the outside planed to shape.
 The reed is attached to the end of a metal bocal, inserted into the top of the small bore.
 Unlike the bassoon it normally has a flared bell, sometimes made from a separate piece of timber.
 This bell can sometimes be muted, the mute being either detachable, or built into the instrument.
 The outside of the instrument can also be covered in leather, like the cornett.

 Although the bass in F is the most common size, the dulcian comes in many other sizes: tenor (in C), alto (in F or G) and soprano (in C).
-There are also examples of a "quart bass" dulcian in C and contrabass in F. The range of each instrument is two and a half octaves, centred on the range of the corresponding singing voice: for example, the bass ranges from C_{2} (two octaves below middle C), to G_{4} (the G above middle C).
+There are also examples of a "quart bass" dulcian in C and contrabass in F. The range of each instrument is two and a half octaves, centred on the range of the corresponding singing voice: for example, the bass ranges from C_{2} (two octaves below middle C), to G♯_{4} (the G♯ above middle C).